 - James Dobson Family Talk – https://drjamesdobson.org/

-- I have raised concerns about Tim Clinton and ghost-writing and plagiarism.
+16. There have been concerns about Tim Clinton and ghost-writing and plagiarism.
 Has this been addressed by the AACC via their ethics committee?

 For myself, I have concluded that the AACC is not a professional organization worth my affiliation.
 Elsewhere, I challenged my colleagues,